cysouw/diathesis/text/c06_adverbials.md

 ### [ N | N ] Reflexive intransitives + resultative adverbial

-There is a special construction that apparently only exists for some intransitive verbs like *schlafen* 'to sleep' [@Next a].
+There is a special construction that apparently only exists for some intransitive verbs like *schlafen* 'to sleep' [@next a].
 The verb is combined with a reflexive pronoun and a resultative secondary predicate.
-The meaning of this construction approximately amounts to 'by performing the verb, the secondary predicate is achieved' [@Next b].
+The meaning of this construction approximately amounts to 'by performing the verb, the secondary predicate is achieved' [@next b].

 :::ex
 a.
 Ich schlafe mich gesund.